NeoGeographyToolkit/StereoPipeline/docs/examples/mer.rst

 An example of using ASP with MER data is included in the ``examples/MER`` directory (just type 'make' there).

+See :numref:`rig_msl` for a processing example for the MSL Curiosity rover.

 PANCAM, NAVCAM, HAZCAM
 ~~~~~~~~~~~~~~~~~~~~~~